-To cement the partnership, I ask all the individual athletes I work with to sign a document where we both commit to working within the terms we establish in our kick-off meeting.
+To cement the partnership, I ask all the individual athletes I work with to sign a document where we both commit to working within the terms we establish together.
 This covers elements from both the coach’s and the athlete’s points of view such as regular communication, the completion of training journals, frequency of training, remote support, etc. The exact nature of these are individual to each athlete.

 I work with a range of external specialists in sports psychology, physiotherapy, nutrition, strength and conditioning and other areas.
 If I don’t have the answers, I know someone who does.
 I also believe in the application of technology to pistol coaching and use it wherever it can deliver tangible benefits, for example:

 - Video analysis – an extremely useful way of monitoring performance and identifying patterns and processes, particularly during matches.
-I generally work through each video after the match to understand the timing and rhythm of the competition as well as to help me understand an athlete’s individual process and assess performance vs. specific goals.
+I generally work through each video after the match to understand the timing and rhythm of the competition as well as to help me understand an athlete’s individual process and assess performance vs. specific goals & metrics.
 Click for a sample video analysis.

 - Scatt – A recognised electronic trainer used worldwide, the Scatt system is a very useful tool for analysing the shot process.
 A good understanding of the data can give insights into errors as well as illustrate individual elements of the shot process to the coach and athlete.

-- FocusBand – Particularly successful in golf, the FocusBand is a neural monitor in an easy-wearing headband that helps shooters train in focus and concentration by analysing brain activity whilst shooting.
+- FocusBand – The FocusBand is a neural monitor in an easy-wearing headband that helps shooters train their focus and concentration by analysing brain activity; it uses a bio-feedback system to reinforce the correct mental processes when training.
 It’s not for everyone, but it can be very effective in demonstrating and maintaining concentration and focus levels.